loveeshdabaria45/Construction-Site-Safety/README.md

 # Construction-Site-Safety
 This project custom trains the YOLOv8 model to detect the presence or absence of appropriate construction safety equipment.
+The model uses carefully and manually annotated data for training.